Survey-Buddy/Part-A-Application-Research-Planning-Analysis/README.md

 - After review, tasks are either:
   - Improved and refined based on identified gaps or optimisations.
-  - Moved to the **Signed Off** column once they meet the required standards and are considered complete.
+  - Moved to the **Signed Off** column once they meet the required standards and are considered complete, though cards can move back to the doing column at anytime should they require.
-- This step mimics the retrospective phase of Agile, focusing on learning and refining my work iteratively.
+- This step mimics the retrospective phase of Agile Methodology, focusing on learning and refining my work iteratively as a predefined process.

 #### **5. Transparency and Adaptability**

 - The Trello board provides a clear and transparent overview of the project’s progress, from planned tasks to completed features.
-- If priorities or requirements change, I adapt the task order in the **To Do** column to reflect the new focus areas.
+- If priorities or requirements change, I adapt the task / card order in the **To Do** column to reflect the new focus areas.
+- New cards can be made throughout the project process should they be needed, further providing adaptability to unforeseeable tasks or functionalities.

 ### **Why This Process Meets Agile Requirements**